Workshop: Instagram for live music

 She provided a potted history of the platform, noting how it had limited functionality to begin with; but after it was acquired by Facebook in 2012, it pushed heavily into video and this is shaping its evolution and where it will develop next.
 With 600m+ monthly users, 400m+ daily active users and 500m+ active advertisers, it’s a platform that is exploding and creating huge opportunities for users.

 “It used to be a throwaway medium but now has amazing commercial viability,” she said.
 “You should look at it like a mini Facebook.
-Plus they have optimised discovery so they will be giving you want you are looking for.”
+Plus they have optimised discovery so they will be giving you what you are looking for.”

 She gave tips on setting up an account, noting that it is not as streamlined (yet) to become verified as it is on Twitter and Facebook, but that is slowly changing.
 On the biography section is where users need to think carefully and strategically about what information they provide – as it is only here that you can post active weblinks (rather than along with images in your feed).
 Tools like Linkfire and dropping in Facebook pixels are useful for seeing where your audience is coming from and putting in place means to segment and re-target them.